sandeepdaleinagarro/Assignment/README.md

+Getting Started -
+1. Clone the repository into your local using git clone and make sure all the dependencies are downloaded and updated.
+2. The system should have java 8 or above along with git , maven installed.
+3. Install the cucumber and testNG plugins into your IDEs.
+4. Once the repository is downloaded , make sure the project is converted to a Maven Cucumber project.
 1 - Have used BDD Cucumber framework + Page Object Model + Selenium Java + Test NG (Hybrid Framework) along with Maven Build Automation Tool.

 2 - As it's a cucumber project , I have kept all the feature files (with test steps) in src/test/resources source folder.
 And all the step definitions , Hooks and Runner classes in src/test/java source folder.